ismailumutluoglu/Data_Structures/README.md

-This file contains basic codes and a few examples of data structures.
+This file contains basic C codes and a few examples of data structures.
 If you want to learn and apply data structures you can visit my page .